miao0913/SaCNN-CrowdCounting-Tencent_Youtu/README.md

 2. Detailed instructions are in the README inside the package.
 Please cite our WACV'18 paper for reference.

 ### Q&A
-Please send message to Lu Zhang (zhanlgu330@gmail.com)/Miaojing Shi (miao0913@gmail.com) if you have any questions.
+Please submit a bug report on the Github site of the project if you run into any problems with the code.
+For other inquries contact Lu Zhang (zhanlgu330@gmail.com)/Miaojing Shi (miao0913@gmail.com).